Skip to content

 Without talking to your workforce, it’s impossible to know who needs a training course, who needs a stretch project and who needs some individual coaching.
 These conversations not only reveal opportunities for improvement, they also let employees know that their manager cares about them and appreciates their contributions.

-Create a process for innovation
+7. Create a process for innovation

 Next, evaluate each idea for its marketability, profitability and overall feasibility.
 When you’ve distilled your list to a workable idea or two, it’s time to consider a test pilot.

-The process of moving from idea session to real-world engagement uncovers new thoughts and capabilities in employees that may have been overlooked before.
+The process of moving from an idea session to real-world engagement uncovers new thoughts and capabilities in employees that may have been overlooked before.
 Regular time devoted to innovation can help prevent your company from pushing people aside or leaving people stuck in old roles.

 Make sure you’re getting the most from your employees every day.
 Download our free e-book, How to develop a top-notch workforce that will accelerate your business.